DroneDB/Server/README.md

   </a>

   <p align="center">
-    A self-hosted aerial data management and sharing server.
+    A self-hosted, STAC-compliant, aerial data management and sharing server.
   </p>
 </div>